Database schema

 • global_bits (object): a tile describing global bits

-A device is a structure describing a particular device die.
-A device is referenced from a part.
-A device is an object with the following fields:
+A chip is a structure describing a particular XC9500 die.
+A chip is referenced from a part.
+A chip is an object with the following fields:

-• kind (string): the kind of the device, one of:
+• kind (string): the kind of the chip, one of:

 • "xc9500"